 I am a physicist working at the "Service de Physique de l'Etat Condensé", CEA Saclay, France.
 I study the energetics of natural flows using the tools of nonlinear physics and experimental fluid mechanics.
 I often participate to the Geophysical Fluid Dynamics summer program of the Woods Hole Oceanographic Institution.

-08/2018: Our experimental work on radiatively driven convection and observation of the "ultimate" regime has been published in
+08/2018: Our experimental work on radiatively driven convection and observation of the "ultimate" regime has been published in PNAS.

 11/2017: Our work on the turbulent saturation of the dynamo effect soon to appear in Physical Review Letters.